sophietenhoor/book/book/contact_information.md

 # Contact information 💬

 This submodule is taught by Tom van Woudenberg and Iuri Rocha.
-Please contact him if you've any questions, feedback or when you've personal circumstances which we should know.
+Please contact us if you've any questions, feedback or when you've personal circumstances which we should know.

 ```{figure} figures/Tom.jpg
 :width: 200px
 :align: right